ucb-bar/chipyard/docs/VLSI/Hammer.rst

 .. _hammer:

-Core HAMMER
+Core Hammer
 ================================

-`HAMMER <https://github.com/ucb-bar/hammer>`__ is a physical design generator that wraps around vendor specific technologies and tools to provide a single API to create ASICs.
+`Hammer <https://github.com/ucb-bar/hammer>`__ is a physical design generator that wraps around vendor specific technologies and tools to provide a single API to create ASICs.
-HAMMER allows for reusability in ASIC design while still providing the designers leeway to make their own modifications.
+Hammer allows for reusability in ASIC design while still providing the designers leeway to make their own modifications.

-For more information, read the `HAMMER paper <https://people.eecs.berkeley.edu/~edwardw/pubs/hammer-woset-2018.pdf>`__ and see the `GitHub repository <https://github.com/ucb-bar/hammer>`__ and associated documentation.
+For more information, read the `Hammer paper <https://people.eecs.berkeley.edu/~edwardw/pubs/hammer-woset-2018.pdf>`__ and see the `GitHub repository <https://github.com/ucb-bar/hammer>`__ and associated documentation.

 Hammer implements a VLSI flow using the following high-level constructs: